microsoft/AcademicContent/Events and Hacks/Student Hacks/hackwithazure.md

-## Azure API prize
+## Azure hackathon prize
-Use any Azure service (like, any of them...) and enter our API prize (Azure Champ Challenge).
+Use any Azure service (like, any of them...) and enter our Azure prize (Azure Champ Challenge).
 Winners will recieve an Xbox One X for each team member and your hack will be entered into our Imagine Cup competition (the grand prize last year was a mentoring session with CEO Satya and $85k).

 See below for details.